zerotohero-dev/o2js.com/server/blog/markdown/the-setup.md

 ### That's It

-In this post, I tried to share&hellip;
+In this post, I tried to share…

 * How I set up a minimalist **node.js** blog;
 * How I created a **static** version of that blog;